-Once your loans have been originated satisfactorily you will receive an award letter which details the loan amounts, net of origination fees, and the disbursement dates.
+Once your loans have been originated satisfactorily you will receive a Funding Confirmation Letter (Financial Aid Award Letter) which details the loan amounts, net of origination fees, and the disbursement dates.

-This award letter will be emailed to you and should be used to satisfy visa requirements.
+This Funding Confirmation Letter (Financial Aid Award Letter) will be emailed to you and should be used to satisfy visa requirements.

 9. Complete the University’s new online registration and regulations process and engage with your school